Actively Recruiting

 • Neurologic exam without marked motor deficit

-• Low back and/or leg pain intensity of 5 or higher on an 11-point numeric rating scale
+• Low back pain and/or leg pain intensity of 5 or higher on an 11-point numeric rating scale

 • Screened and deemed suitable for implantation by a multi-disciplinary panel including a psychologist